liquity/dev/README.md

 ### Lockup Contract Factory `LockupContractFactory.sol`

-`deployOneYearLockupContract(address beneficiary, uint initialEntitlement)`; Deploys a `OneYearLockupContract`, and sets the beneficiary’s address, and their initial LQTY entitlement, i.e. the minimum LQTY balance the lockup contract must have before it can be locked.
+`deployLockupContract(address _beneficiary, uint _unlockTime)`; Deploys a `LockupContract`, and sets the beneficiary’s address, and the `_unlockTime` - the instant in time at which the LQTY can be withrawn by the beneficiary.

-`deployCustomDurationLockupContract(address beneficiary, uint entitlement, uint lockupDuration)`: Deploys a `CustomDurationLockupContract`, and sets the beneficiary’s address, their initial LQTY entitlement, and the lockup duration.

-`lockOneYearContracts(address[] calldata addresses)`: locks the lockup contracts deployed by the caller through the factory, at the given `addresses`.

-`lockCustomDurationContracts(address[] calldata addresses)`: locks the lockup contracts deployed by the caller through the factory, at the given `addresses`.

-### Lockup contracts - `OneYearLockupContract.sol` and `CustomDurationLockupContract.sol`
+### Lockup contract - `LockupContract.sol`

-`lockContract()`: Locks the contract when called by the deployer.
-It’s LQTY tokens may not be withdrawn until the lockup duration has passed.

-`withdrawLQTY()`: When the lockup duration has passed and the caller is the beneficiary, it transfers their LQTY to them and deactivates the lockup contract.
+`withdrawLQTY()`: When the current time is later than the `unlockTime` and the caller is the beneficiary, it transfers their LQTY to them.

 ### LUSD token `LUSDToken.sol` and LQTY token `LQTYToken.sol`